David Bulova

 David L. Bulova (born May 6, 1969) is an American politician of the Democratic Party.
 Since 2006 he has been a member of the Virginia House of Delegates.
 He currently represents the 11th district, including the city of Fairfax and part of Fairfax County.
 He is the son of former Fairfax County Board of Supervisors chairman Sharon Bulova.

-Bulova is currently facing Adam Wise to retain his seat.
+Bulova has been tapped by Governor-elect Abigail Spanberger to act as her administration's secretary of natural resources.

 Committees

 Bulova serves as Chair of the General Laws Committee and Chair of the Commerce, Agriculture, and Natural Resources Subcommittee in the Appropriations Committee.
 Additionally, he serves as a member of the Education Committee, Agriculture Chesapeake and Natural Resources and Appropriations Committee.